-Widget Description Draw Area Creates a draw area, which you can use to display graphics in your application.
+Widget Description Listbox Creates a list widget, which you can use to present a scrollable list of items for the user to select from.
+For information on listbox properties, see "Listbox Widget Properties" in Appendix I of the IDL Reference Guide manual.
+Draw Area Creates a draw area, which you can use to display graphics in your application.
 The draw area can display IDL Direct Graphics or IDL Object Graphics, depending on how you set its properties.
-For information on the draw area properties, see "Draw Widget Properties" on page 765.
+For information on the draw area properties, see "Draw Widget Properties" in Appendix I of the IDL Reference Guide manual.
 Table Creates a table widget, which you can use to display data in a row and column format.
 You can allow users to edit the contents of the table.
-For information on the table widget properties, see "Table Widget Properties" on page 772.
+For information on the table widget properties, see "Table Widget Properties" in Appendix I of the IDL Reference Guide manual.
 Tab Creates a tab widget on which different "pages" (base widgets and their children) can be displayed by selecting the appropriate tab.
-For information on the tab widget properties, see "Tab Widget Properties" on page 781.
+For information on the tab widget properties, see "Tab Widget Properties" in Appendix I of the IDL Reference Guide manual.
 Tree Creates a tree widget, which presents a hierarchical view that can be used to organize a wide variety of data structures and information.
-For information on the tree widget properties, see "Tree Widget Properties" on page 784.
+For information on the tree widget properties, see "Tree Widget Properties" in Appendix I of the IDL Reference Guide manual.

-Table 27-1: Widget Types (Continued)
+Table 29-1: Widget Types (Continued)